Lancashire Best Kept Village Competition

 Our thanks this year to: The Villa, Wrea Green | Lancashire Association of Local Councils | Lancashire Life | Ribble Valley Borough Council.

-A number of individual county councillors provide support, for which we are most grateful.
+A number of individual county councillors provide support for which we are most grateful.

 News: Latest

-◆ Champion - Blacko, Bretherton, Chipping, Grindleton, Sabden
+◆ Champion - Grindleton

-◆ Large - Adlington Higher, Hambleton, Longton
+◆ Large - Longton

-◆ Medium - Goosnargh & Whittingham, Newburgh, Waddington
+◆ Medium - Waddington

-◆ Small - Belmont, Brindle, Roughlee, West Bradford
+◆ Small - Brindle

-◆ Hamlet - Little Eccleston, Inglewhite
+◆ Hamlet - Little Eccleston

-We would like to thank all the villages taking part this year and look forward to visiting as part of the judging process.
+We look forward to visiting villages over the spring and summer months and wish our villages well with their endeavour.
 As ever we much appreciate all who take part and support this event, especially our Judges, Committee and sponsors.

 In 2019 the 'Constitution of the Competition' was updated and streamlined, simplifying all paperwork used by villages and judges; the Certificate of Merit part of the competition was overhauled, replaced by a secondary competition called 'Outstanding Features' - villages entering the main competition able to nominate up to 10 Outstanding Features of their village, and certificates awarded to the best in each class.
 Ahead of the 2023 competition there was further review of the Constitution, entry and judging criteria and a pilot in place to add a 'Tidy Towns' section - this has evolved to become 'Urban Communities'.